 Why you’ll love it: The crispy coating makes ordinary inexpensive cod extra special.

 How long it takes: 15 minutes to prep, 25 minutes in the oven

 Equipment you’ll need: baking pan, oven, small bowl

 I often default to chicken and turkey as my go-to choices for dinner.
 However, living in Michigan, I’m pretty much surrounded by lakes so I can’t make the excuse that seafood isn’t available.
 (In case you’re wondering, both salt water and fresh water fish are considered “sea” food.
 I Googled it!).
 I don’t think my mom prepared fish very often when I was growing up so maybe unfamiliarity is part of the reason it’s not the first thing I reach for at the grocery store.

-Although my salmon recipes are popular, some of you had requested recipes for other varieties of fish.
+Although my salmon recipes are popular, some of you have requested recipes for other varieties of fish.
 I absolutely love reader requests, and I try to make the requested recipes happen whenever I can, so today I’m bringing you this recipe for delicious Parmesan baked cod.
 I think it’s perfect and I’m sure you will too.

 As always, let me know if you make this recipe and send any recipe requests my way!

 About this Parmesan baked cod recipe

 Cod is a mild tasting white fish that easily adapts to a variety of cooking methods.
 It can be baked, fried, poached, broiled, or steamed.
 Use its mild flavor as a base for delicious seasonings and sauces.
 I love cod in these stunning fish tacos with blood orange salsa.

 I purchase cod fillets at the meat counter of my grocery store.
 Using frozen cod is okay but I find that it tends to be more watery.